acsaeng/investment-portfolio-dashboard/README.md

 A web application designed to help you keep track of your investments.
 The dashboard allow you to view the value of you assets in real-time, as well as the ability to add, update, and delete assets in order to keep your portfolio up to date.

-To run the application locally:
+To run the application:

 - Create a new Firebase project
 - Add your Firebase SDK configuration parameters in `src/config/firebase.js`
-- Add API keys (in an `.env.local` file)
+- Add the required API keys in the `.env` file
-- Run `npm install`
-- Start the application using `npm run dev`
+- Ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your device
+- Build and run the containers by executing the `docker-compose up` command
+- Stop the containers by executing the `docker-compose down` command once finished